 No. Donors receive a financial benefit by being allowed to exclude up to $100,000 of

 the charitable distribution from income on the federal return.
 To allow a charitable deduction would result in a double benefit.

 Yes.
 Although a charitable deduction is not allowed, the entire distribution to the ETV Endowment of South Carolina must meet the same requirements as a fully deductible charitable contribution.
 As such, no benefits can be received in exchange for the rollover gift.
 For example, the gift cannot be used to purchase tickets to special events or to fund a life-income arrangement such as a charitable gift annuity.

 The process is simple.
-A donor will need to contact his or her plan administrator and request a “qualified charitable distribution” be made directly to the ETV Endowment of South Carolina, Inc. If the donor first receives the distribution and then makes a gift of the funds, the contribution will not count as a qualified charitable distribution.
+A donor will need to contact his or her plan administrator and request a Qualified Charitable Distribution, or QCD, be made directly to the ETV Endowment of South Carolina, Inc. If the donor first receives the distribution and then makes a gift of the funds, the contribution will not count as a qualified charitable distribution.
 The donor will have to report the distribution as income.
 In some cases, the donor may be able to claim a charitable deduction for the amount of the gift.

 Gift must be received by December 31st for donors to realize the full benefits in the current tax year.

 When making a donation through your IRA, please request that your financial institution include your name, address and Member ID with the check that is mailed to the Endowment.

 Make your gift to the ETV Endowment of South Carolina, Inc. today.
 For more information about the IRA Charitable Rollover, contact your plan administrator and Julie Lonon, Director of Development, at 877-253-2092 or firstname.lastname@example.org.